-Bank of London and the Middle East (BLME) completes the top three with a seven-year deal that pays an expected profit rate of 2.75% on an investment of at least £10,000.
-As usual, early access is not allowed, and you will need to open a linked current account for access, but the return and security that come with this deal could very well make it worth your while.
+Bank of London and the Middle East (BLME) takes the top spot with this seven-year deal that pays a market-leading expected profit rate of 2.75% on an investment of at least £10,000.
+As is common in the sector, early access is not allowed – bear in mind that you will need to open a linked current account for transactional purposes – but the return and security that come with this deal could very well make it worth your while.

-BLME also manages to get another account in the chart, this time with the market-leading five-year fixed rate bond, which pays an expected profit rate of 2.70% over its term for those who have at least £10,000 to set aside.
+BLME does it again with a second account in the chart, this time with its five-year fixed rate bond that pays an expected profit rate of 2.70% to those who have at least £10,000 to set aside.
 With its other features matching the seven-year offer, this could be a great choice for savers who don't want to fix their savings for more than half a decade.

 Securing a place in the top five is Masthaven Bank, with another five-year bond that this time pays 2.69% on a lower minimum investment of £500, which could make it more accessible for some.
 Additions are permitted from a limited period, but as may be expected, earlier access won't be allowed, with the full five-year term always having to be served.